SurajMandal14/java_exam/software_2nd_paper.md

             %% For demonstration, imagine a flatter, gradually rising curve. end
     end
-    note right of Y1 : Cost rises sharply in later stages note right of Y2 : Cost rises more gradually
+    note right of Y1 "Cost rises sharply in later stages" note right of Y2 "Cost rises more gradually"
 ```
 *(Conceptual diagram: The Mermaid graph above provides a structural representation.
 A true plot would show the y-axis (Cost) increasing much more steeply for Traditional vs. Agile over the x-axis (Time/Phases).)*